The Dental Hygiene Academy of Sleep

 Release Date: April 17, 2023

-The observation of unaddressed tethered oral tissues oftentimes creates a cascade of events that lead to orofacial challenges, malocclusion or occlusal issues and eventual observations of oropharyngeal challenges.
-The clinical assessment phase continues with observing how orofacial complications can impact the observation of the oropharynx.
+The observation of unaddressed tethered oral tissues often creates a cascade of events that lead to orofacial challenges, malocclusion or occlusal issues, and eventual observations of oropharyngeal challenges.
+Part 4 of the clinical assessment phase concludes with observing how orofacial complications can impact the observation of the oropharynx.

 - Explore the parafunctional cascade as it relates to malocclusion